Florida has its share of ant species. Some ants are harmful to cats and dogs in Florida.

 The Lit le Black Ant is not native to Florida but was introduced by humans through trade ships from Africa in the 1930s; before then, it only existed along coastal regions of Central America.

-It prefers cool, moist climates, so it thrives best in the southern areas of the state during summer and in northern regions during winter.
+It prefers cool, moist climates, so it thrives best in the state’s southern areas during summer and northern regions during winter.

 One type of ant you may have heard about is the sugar ant.
-These an e attracted to sweet things, so they can be found near fruit trees and plants that produce nectar.
+These ants are attracted to sweet things, so they can be found near fruit trees and plants that produce nectar.

 Sugar ats also like greasy, sugary foods like french fries or hamburger buns.
-If you want to keep them away, place peels or items that aren’t sugary near your kitchen countertops or outdoor patio areas.
+Place peels or items that aren’t sugary near your kitchen countertops or outdoor patio areas to keep them away.

 You should also avoid leaving pet food out for long periods because the sugar ants will make their way over there.